inverse-inc/packetfence/go/README.md

 # go get -u github.com/kardianos/govendor
 ```

-Then pull the dependencies of PacketFence:
+Then pull the dependencies of PacketFence.
+Be patient as it can take a few minutes to download.

 ```
 # cd $GOPATH/src/github.com/inverse-inc/packetfence/go